Best Spiritual Books To Read In 2019—You Seriously Don’t Want To Miss These

 With the saddening statistics about cancer, it is no surprise that every year many different books on cancer are published.
 2018 is no exception.

-In Dancing With Cancer, Erel reveals insights and tips designed to help people to maintain a positive mindset while living with cancer.
+In Dancing With Cancer, Erel reveals insights and tips designed to help people stay positive in the negative times—maintaining a positive mindset while living with cancer.
 Erel shares a combination of Thought Work, meditations, and inspiration.

 The book covers mindful breathing, gratitude, meditations, and the use of mandalas all aimed at helping readers to stay positive.

 Anyone who loves spiritual embroidery will love Mandalas To Embroider by Carina Envoldsen Harris.

 Harris is a Danish designer, blogger and author who blogs at Carina’s Craftblog.
 Carina has been published in a wealth of magazines like Cross Stitcher and Australian Homespun, and already has two books on the market.

 Harris’ third book, Mandalas To Embroider will be published in 2018.
 It features “12 large and 12 small beautiful, meditative mandalas to embroider–and only 10 stitches to learn”.

 Did you know that embroidery can be used for meditation?
 The slow, rhythmic stitching soothes and relaxed the mind to create tranquility.